cbillowes/curious-programmer-copernicium/resume/2018-cloudafrica.md

     - Datomic
     - Prometheus
     - Grafana
+  summary:
+    I moved to Clojure and Datomic working in a DevOps powered virtualization environment.
+I develop software across the stack from web to infrastructure using Linux.
 ---

 Integrate between virtual machines and hosts by writing software to create and manage